checkso/checkso.github.io/_tabs/about.md

 In a rapidly evolving digital world, my mission is to help businesses navigate their technology journey with clarity and confidence.
 Through my work, I hope to illuminate the path to digital success and make the complex world of tech a little more accessible for everyone.

-If you're interested in Microsoft training or my consulting work, please feel free to reach out via LinkedIn or mail (on the left side).
+If you're interested in Microsoft training or my consulting work, please feel free to reach out via LinkedIn or mail.
 I look forward to partnering with you on your journey to digital excellence.

 Thank you for visiting my site.
 Let's embrace the tech adventure together!